vinyldns/rfcs/text/0000-shared-zones.md

 ```

 Processing:
-1. The user making the request must be a member of the _new_ owner group (or an admin)
+1. The user making the request must be a member of the _new_ owner group, zone admin group, or vinyldns admin
-1. The user making the request must be a member of the _previous_ owner group (or an admin)
+1. The user making the request must be a member of the _previous_ owner group, zone admin group, or vinyldns admin
 1. If the user making the request is not a member of either group (or an admin), a `403` error will be returned
 1. The record set is updated, the `ownerGroupId` is set to the value provided